moebiussurfing/ofxSurfingImGui/README.md

 * Add more ImGui RAW widgets with examples.
 * Convert to ofParameters for some widgets.
-* Pack some bigger widgets like matrix clicker just passing an int as index only.
+* Pack some bigger widgets like matrix clicker just passing an int as an index only.
 * Fix and solve final ofParams helpers workflow.
 * Mark/disable some widgets that could use modern C++17.
 * Add multiple layouts presets engine from Paletto.